Innovation

 I decided to solve a real-world problem by exercising both my design and development skills.
 I started by building a simple app which provided a daily piece of mindful running advice, tested this with users using TestFlight and then iterated on it.
 As I developed the app further I added in Apple Health integration, journal functionality and injury tracking.

-The app was build in Swift with a number of external APIs and services.
-As this was my first experience coding a mobile app, I kept most of the logic within the app itself rather than creating a separate web API, although notifications are served by a node function.
+Built in Swift, the app integrates multiple external APIs and services.
+To streamline development, I kept most of the logic within the app rather than using a separate web API.
+However, notifications are served through a Node.js function.

 Data store for users, journal entries and injuries.
 I used Cloudkit as it provided privacy for user data, low cost and easy integration.

 Apple stores all workouts in Healthkit.
-I allow users to see runs that are stored on their devbcie and import them into the app.
+I allow users to see runs that are stored on their device and import them into the app.

 This service acts a CMS to store running tips which comprise of quotation copy, author name and mugshot image.